solie/academic-kickstart/content/home/about.md

 # Biography

 Maz Solie is a Software Engineer in ICHIT Lab.
-His interests include AI, web development, mobile apps and programmable matter.
+His interests include AI for health, web development, mobile apps and programmable matter.